Meno Martha’s Look for A Pattern

 Health Care Provider

-What if I would like help to reduce the affect of my menopause symptoms?
+What if I would like help with my menopause symptoms?

-If you would like help to reduce the affect of your menopause symptoms, it may be in their best interest to choose to talk to their health care provider about this.
+If you would like help with your menopause symptoms, it may be in your best interest to choose to talk to your health care provider about this.

 Health Topics A-Z